localsend/localsend/README.md

 | Incoming     | TCP, UDP | 53317 | Allow  |
 | Outgoing     | TCP, UDP | Any   | Allow  |

+Also make sure to disable AP isolation on your router.
+It should be usually disabled by default but some routers may have it enabled (especially guest networks).

 **Portable Mode**

 (Introduced in v1.13.0)